camaraproject/Governance/documentation/Email_Settings.md

 * Message Policies:
   * Allow Parent Members to Post: no

+For "**codeowners**":
+* Group Type and Moderation:
+  * Restricted Membership: Yes
+  * New Members Moderation: No
+* Message Policies:
+  * Allow Parent Members to Post: no

 For "**all**":
 * Group Type and Moderation:
   * Message Moderation: All Messages are moderated.